Collections Beyond Regent

 Libraries you are most likely to visit at UBC are: (1) the Irving K. Barber Learning Centre, which has a large collection of humanities materials and also houses UBC’s Rare Books and Special Collections, and (2) the Walter C. Koerner Library, which houses many humanities and social science materials as well as bound journals and microforms.

 Finally, if you cannot locate a book you need at Regent, UBC, or one of our Theological Library Neighbours, you can order it through UBC’s InterLibrary Loan service.

 Regent students and faculty are eligible for free borrowing privileges from two other theological colleges, each located within walking distance of Regent: the H. R. Macmillan Library at Vancouver School of Theology (VST) and the Dr. John Micallef Memorial Library at St. Mark’s College.
 These libraries provide additional and important resources for theological research on campus.

-Regent students and faculty are also eligible for free borrowing privileges at Trinity Western University, a Christian university offering both undergraduate and graduate programs.
+Regent students and faculty are also eligible for free borrowing privileges at Trinity Western University Library.
+TWU is a Christian university offering both undergraduate and graduate programs.
 Located in Langley, this resource may be especially helpful to those commuting to Regent from outside of Vancouver.

 Atla Reciprocal Borrowing Program

 As a member of the Atla Reciprocal Borrowing Program, students and faculty at Regent are eligible for borrowing privileges at more than 100 theological libraries across North America.
 Find participating libraries and their contact information on this map.
 Before visiting one of these libraries, please contact the Allison Library so we can ensure your visit goes smoothly.